RexSeowKwenJin/RexSeow/README.md

 # Welcome to [Rex Seow](https://github.com/RexSeowKwenJin) Pages

 ## Professional Profile
 Laborer with 3 years of IT related experience and 2 years of sales experience.
 Specialist in problem solving and capable to adept new thing very fast.

-Reposible and reliable.

 ## Skill
 •	Languages: Java, JSP, PHP, Java script, Ajax, C++, SQL, Shell Scripting, HTML, CSS